eoscostarica/eos-local/README.md

 # EOS Mainnet Local Network

 ## Description
-EOS Local provides a really quick way to setup an EOS local network for development.
+EOS Local provides a quick way to setup an EOS local network for development.

 The primary benefits of containers are consistency across different environments and deployment ease.

 This project has a [full-stack-boilerplate](https://github.com/eoscostarica/full-stack-boilerplate) for your dApp.

-### Why to use a local enviroment?
+### Why to use a local environment?
 Having a local environment provides a series of benefits that you cannot in a public network, for example, with EOS Mainnet locally, transaction costs are avoided since they are carried out in a development environment and not in production, also, they are accessed to system contracts to modify them as appropriate.

 In a Blockchain network every transaction creates an immutable record and everything that is modified can affect both positively and negatively the users within it, it is for this reason that it is essential to have an environment premises where functionality tests, performance tests, stress tests, among others, can be carried out without the risk of producing a failure that affects users.